reiver/learn-golang-in-one-day/README.md

 However, it is still lacking.

-Many people are used to writing expressions such as:
+Many people are used to just writing expressions such as:

 > 3 + 2